-Our family made the quick 45 minute journey to Rosthern on beautiful Sunday afternoon this September.
+Our family made the quick 45-minute journey to Rosthern on a beautiful Sunday afternoon this September.
 We’d allotted 2+ hours to enjoy whatever Youth Farm Corn Maze had to offer.
-I’d heard there was lots to do but figured we’d run around the maze for an hour or so and that would leave plenty of time for the ‘extras’.
-It became clear soon after our arrival that I’d grossly under undercalculated!
-Youth Farm is hub of all the seasonal farm and family-fun one can imagine and the corn mazes (there are two!) are a sideshow.
+I’d heard there were lots to do but figured we’d run around the maze for an hour or so and that would leave plenty of time for the ‘extras’.
+It became clear soon after our arrival that I’d grossly undercalculated!
+Youth Farm is the hub of all the seasonal farms and family-fun one can imagine and the corn mazes (there are two!) are a sideshow.

 At this point, we noticed there was only a short wait at the climbing wall so we took the chance and sent the kids up 20 feet in the air!
 Our two older kids LOVED that they could go at the same time and relished the opportunity to race to the top and ring the bell.

 In the distance, our little ones caught sight of a gigantic colourful pillow-looking thing protruding from the ground complete with hoards of children bouncing all over it!
 They rushed over to it and anxiously waited their turn on what it turns out is a ‘Jumbo Jumper.’
 Think bouncy castle meets trampoline.
 As it turns out, this was the highlight of Youth Farm for our kids, and my husband and I enjoyed watching them hop and bounce about as the dust flew from their clothing.
 We had to beg them to take a break!
-Luckily, a gigantic hay ride trailer + tractor rig pulled up and enticed them into going for relaxing ride through the fields.
-The Youth Farm Corn Maze grounds cover a full 8 acres of lovely farm land, and the hay ride gives riders the opportunity to enjoy beautiful vistas of the ripe and ready-for-harvest back fields.
+Luckily, a gigantic hayride trailer + tractor rig pulled up and enticed them into going for a relaxing ride through the fields.
+The Youth Farm Corn Maze grounds cover a full 8 acres of lovely farmland, and the hayride gives riders the opportunity to enjoy beautiful vistas of the ripe and ready-for-harvest backfields.
 This really was a lovely and unique opportunity for our city-bred family to enjoy some farm-fresh air and country scenery.
 Unfortunately, by the time we returned there was just enough time to enjoy one last bounce on the Jumbo Jumper before heading back to Saskatoon for soccer practice!